-- An employee's line manager, at watch manager/FRS C/operations manager level or above, may initiate the disciplinary process and investigate.
+- An employee's line manager, at Sub/Station officer level or above, may initiate the disciplinary process and investigate.
 Where, following a disciplinary meeting, the employee is found guilty of misconduct; the usual first step would be to give them a warning. - A warning must give details and an explanation of the decision.
 It should warn the employee that failure to improve or modify behaviour may lead to further disciplinary action, and advise them of their right of appeal.
-A warning should be disregarded for disciplinary purposes after six months. - Where the issue is one of unsatisfactory performance or unsatisfactory attendance, please refer to the guidance. - 9 A warning may only be given to an employee by a manager at station manager/FRS D/operations manager level or above.
+A warning should be disregarded for disciplinary purposes after six months. - Where the issue is one of unsatisfactory performance or unsatisfactory attendance, please refer to the guidance. - 9 A warning may only be given to an employee by their Station Commander or above.